The science behind FLOWN

 We've taken the research behind what makes us creative, productive and fulfilled to build tools and resources that deliver every element

-A 2006 German study found this kind of social pressure to be impactful for most tasks, improving human performance by 16-32 percent.
 Multiple studies have since shown body doubling, social cues and the feeling of being observed (also known as The Hawthorne Effect) to be powerful motivators that cause us to work harder, think more deeply, be more creative, and even feel what we are doing is more meaningful.

-This allows members to work in the virtual presence of others to leverage the proven benefits of positive social pressure, making focus easier.
+Members work in the virtual presence of others to leverage the proven benefits of positive social pressure, making focus easier.

 This simply means having a clearly defined plan for when and how you will accomplish a goal.